axelk2014/axelk2014.github.io/_posts/2017-05-31-the-weather.md

 description: An investigation on the accuracy of BOM forecasts
 ---

-<i>Original post written 19/6/17</i><br>
+<i>Original post written 2017-06-19</i><br>
 <i>Last updated: 2018-05-22</i>

 Work in progress.

-To answer the question: How accurate is the weather forecast 6 days out?
+### To answer the question: How accurate is the weather forecast 6 days out?

-**Method:** Scrape the 6 day forecast from bom.gov.au every day for a period of time then compare with actuals (also downloaded from the BOM) to see how accurate their forecast is.
+#### Method: Scrape the 6 day forecast from bom.gov.au every day for a period of time then compare with actuals (also downloaded from the BOM) to see how accurate their forecast is.

 <br>